SonicMoE: Accelerating MoE with IO and Tile-aware Optimizations: Token rounding routing

 \subsection{Token rounding routing}

-As such, we propose to use token rounding (TR) method as a 2-step sorting algorithm as shown in Algorithm~\ref{alg:token_rounding}.
-The token rounding algorithm first computes the vanilla token-choice (TC) routing results and applies a sorting of the router score over each expert's tokens, similar to EC sorting step.
-We then choose to either discard tokens selected in the first step of TC top-$K$ routing or pad additional tokens on the second step of sorting.
+As such, we propose to use the token rounding (TR) method as a 2-step sorting algorithm as shown in Algorithm~\ref{alg:token_rounding}.
+The token rounding algorithm first computes the vanilla token-choice (TC) routing results and applies a sorting of the router score over each expert's tokens, similar to the EC sorting step.
+We then choose to either discard tokens selected in the first step of TC top-$K$ routing or pad additional tokens in the second step of sorting.
 Between these 2 steps, we process the routing weight matrix such that the TC tokens are always preferred over EC tokens.
 This is done so that both discarding or padding only affects the last input tile for each expert.

-Token rounding requires a $\mathrm{round\_and\_sparsify}$ subroutine for making a binary decision for discarding or padding.
-Our default choice for such subroutine is to round expert frequency to the nearest $\tileM$ multiples: we choose to pad EC selected tokens if $\roundup{f_e} - f_e$ is smaller than $f_e - \rounddown{f_e}$. \footnote{For simplicity, we always use $\tileM$ as 128 in Table~\ref{tab:exp-sparse} and Figure~\ref{fig:token_rounding_speed}, but we acknowledge that $\tileM$ is GPU-dependent and in some cases $(d,n)$-dependent e.g., when we have small $d$, $n$ on $\mathbf{N}$, $\mathbf{K}$ dimension, we might prefer to have larger $\tileM$ to saturate the tensor pipes.
-Here we focus on varlen-$\mathbf{M}$ Grouped GEMM as it consists 12/18 FLOP fraction during MoE training.
-The other 6/18 FLOP are consumed by varlen-$\mathbf{K}$ Grouped GEMM in weight gradient kernel, and in this case padding occurs on $\tileK$ instead of $\tileM$ ($\tileK$ is often smaller than $\tileM$ so we do not focus on this in this paper). } We further conduct an ablation in Table~\ref{tab:exp-ablation} and find that (1) our TR algorithm is quite robust w.r.t. the underlying rounding subroutine (2) this simple strategy of nearest rounding on expert frequency is often sufficient to yield excellent task performance.
-More detailed discussion on different rounding subroutines are included in Appendix~\ref{sec:appendix:ablation}.
+Token rounding requires a $\mathrm{round\_and\_sparsify}$ subroutine for making a binary decision about discarding or padding.
+Our default choice for such a subroutine is to round expert frequency to the nearest $\tileM$ multiples: we choose to pad EC selected tokens if $\roundup{f_e} - f_e$ is smaller than $f_e - \rounddown{f_e}$. \footnote{For simplicity, we always use $\tileM$ as 128 in Table~\ref{tab:exp-sparse} and Figure~\ref{fig:token_rounding_speed}.} We further conduct an ablation in Table~\ref{tab:exp-ablation} and find that (1) our TR algorithm is quite robust w.r.t. the underlying rounding subroutine (2) this simple strategy of nearest rounding on expert frequency is often sufficient to yield excellent task performance.
+More detailed discussion on different rounding subroutines is included in Appendix~\ref{sec:appendix:ablation}.

 \paragraph{MoE training \& inference quality.}

 This simple algorithm guarantees that for each expert, the maximum deviation from token-choice routing is at most 1 tile.
 We find that this property has a surprisingly robust performance even under sparse MoE training regime and can serve as a substitute for token-choice under sparse MoE training settings, which is shown in Table~\ref{tab:exp-sparse}.
 We also conduct an ablation study on the effect of microbatch size $T$ and tile size $\tileM$ on the quality of trained MoE model with TR in Table~\ref{tab:exp-T-ablation} and~\ref{tab:exp-tileM-ablation}, and we find token rounding routing is generally robust when $\bar{T}_e/\tileM \geq 2$.